 My parents purchased several, shall we say, less-than-stellar houses growing up and always by the time we moved out, they were beautiful homes.
 I’ve watched him bring a yard full of weeds into lush green grass complete with flower beds, bushes and trees.
 Never did inherit that green thumb from him though.

 There is a Big World Out There

 He may have taught me this by default, as he kept chasing an ever better job, but we moved, on average, every two years and I loved going to new places and meeting new people.
 I definitely chalk my gypsy soul up to him.
 But in the process, I have had the privilege of visiting and living in many different places across the United States.

 I firmly believe that travel and experiencing things outside your own bubble makes you more open minded.

 He’s never scared or thinks he’s too old to learn something new.
 At 70, he is learning how to groom dogs.
 He is also mastering how to text.
 I remember when I was younger, he learned how to macrame one summer, and he’s always had various carpentry projects going on.

 If he finds something interesting, he doesn’t hesitate to jump in.
-He doesn’t seem to have that moment of doubt, that I sometimes have whenever approaching something new.
+He doesn’t seem to have that moment of doubt, I sometimes have whenever approaching something new.
 His example reminds me I should be more secure in my intellect and abilities, and not miss out on something for fear of not being good at it.

 Helping Others is Important